Culture of London: Museums and art galleries

-London is home to over 240 museums, galleries, and other institutions, many of which are free of admission charges and are major tourist attractions as well as playing a research role.
-The first of these to be established was the British Museum in Bloomsbury, in 1753.
-Originally containing antiquities, natural history specimens and the national library, the museum now has 7 million artefacts from around the globe.
-Also of eighteenth-century foundation is the Royal Academy of Arts; its summer exhibition has been an annual fixture on the London social calendar since 1769.
-In 1824 the National Gallery was founded to house the British national collection of Western paintings; this now occupies a prominent position in Trafalgar Square.

 In the latter half of the nineteenth century the locale of South Kensington was developed as "Albertopolis", a cultural and scientific quarter.
 Three major national museums are located there: the Victoria and Albert Museum (for the applied and Decorative arts), the Natural History Museum and the Science Museum.
 The national gallery of British art is at Tate Britain, originally established as an annexe of the National Gallery in 1897.
 The Tate Gallery, as it was formerly known, also became a major centre for modern art; in 2000 this collection moved to Tate Modern, a new gallery housed in the former Bankside Power Station.
 London's museums of military and maritime history also opened in the twentieth century: the Imperial War Museum in 1917, and the National Maritime Museum in 1934.

 London has several smaller museums of note.
 The Dulwich Picture Gallery was the first purpose-built public art gallery in England, opening in 1817.
 Its architect, Sir John Soane, turned his own house in Lincoln's Inn Fields into a museum and architectural showcase, known as the Soane Museum.
 The Wallace Collection is a notable small collection of Old Master paintings and furniture, with an emphasis on French works.
 The Courtauld Institute of Art, which pioneered the study of art history in Britain from its foundation in 1932, is now located in Somerset House, the former premises of the Royal Academy.
-The Museum of London, charting the capital's history, has been located in the Barbican complex since 1976; a sister museum in the Docklands opened in 2003.
+The Museum of London, charting the capital's history, has been located in the Barbican complex since 1976; a sister museum, the London Museum Docklands, opened in 2003.